Ashley-Edge/ao-docker-tech-test/Readme.md

 ## Future Improvements

-One of NGINX's most powerful capabilitles is to be a load balancer over multiple instances.
+One of NGINX's most powerful capabilities is to be a load balancer over multiple instances.
 This allows your application to be highly available; distributing the load.

 ![proposed plan](https://trello-attachments.s3.amazonaws.com/608d7ef51f885986542e0ad7/6091bc74da55476e10e2c8e4/8a5c78532d81ba4fcdd0e8b18d602a17/NGINX_plan.png)

 ## Notes

-To further improve seamlessnes I would like to explore the idea of triggering a webhook to auto docker-compose the application when a developer has pushed improvements to GitHub.
+To further improve seamlessness I would like to explore the idea of triggering a webhook to auto docker-compose the application when a developer has pushed improvements to GitHub.
 I will explore this idea in part 2 of this tech test.
 I will be using everything from this part to complete further parts.